Home Pets Categorizer

 Create new model

 First, you need to select the dataset that will be the input data for the model training.
-Choose cats_and_dogs:
+Choose Cats-and-Dogs:

 Choose datasets and categories